snootched/cb-lcars/README.md

 ## Get to know `custom-button-card`

 This collection of controls are implementations of `custom-button-card` [configuration templates](https://github.com/custom-cards/button-card?tab=readme-ov-file#configuration-templates).
-It's important to familiarize yourself with how templates work - or you'll go mad.
+It's important to familiarize yourself with how templates work - or you may go mad.

-tl;dr:
+> :fast_forward: tl;dr:
+>
-- Templates are 'additive' - last definition of a duplicated variable wins.
+> - Templates are *additive* - last definition of a duplicated variable wins.
-- Variables are processed in *alphanumeric* order.
+> - Variables are processed in *alphanumeric* order.
 It is what it is.

 ## Dependencies and Extras